Evaluation of myxomatous mitral valve disease in dogs

 Abstract

-This study evaluated the prevalence, clinical characteristics, diagnostic indicators, and treatment outcomes of myxomatous mitral valve disease (MMVD) in dogs at Procare Veterinary Hospital.
+This study aimed to evaluate the prevalence, clinical characteristics, diagnostic indicators, and treatment outcomes of myxomatous mitral valve disease (MMVD) in dogs in Vietnam at Procare Veterinary Hospital.
 From October 2024 to October 2025, a total of 3,840 dogs presenting with respiratory signs or undergoing health screening were examined.
-Dogs suspected of cardiac disease were further evaluated using thoracic radiography, echocardiography, and NT-proBNP quantification.
-Results showed that 232/3,840 dogs (6.04%) were suspected of MMVD, of which 84 dogs (36.21%) were definitively diagnosed by echocardiography, accounting for 2.19% of all examined dogs.
-The most common clinical signs were dyspnea/pulmonary edema (38.94%) and cough/respiratory inflammation (33.17%), with increasing frequency from stage B1 to C. Cardiac murmur intensity increased with disease progression; most dogs in stages B2 and C had murmurs ≥ grade III/VI.
-VHS, LA/Ao, LVIDd, and LVIDs increased significantly across stages (p < 0.001), while fractional shortening (FS) showed no significant change (p = 0.575).
-Mean LA/Ao reached 1.76 in stage B2 and 2.18 in stage C. NT-proBNP concentrations increased from 500 pg/mL (B1) to 953.8 ± 294.0 pg/mL (B2) and 2,131.8 ± 354.4 pg/mL (C).
-Treatment outcomes were excellent in stage B1 (100%) and B2 (98.18%), but markedly lower in stage C (43.48%).
-These findings indicate that MMVD is a common acquired cardiac disease in dogs.
-Combined clinical evaluation, diagnostic imaging, and NT-proBNP measurement are essential for staging, monitoring disease progression, and improving treatment outcomes through early detection.
+Dogs suspected of cardiac disease were further evaluated using thoracic radiography, echocardiography, and N-terminal pro-B-type natriuretic peptide (NT-proBNP) quantification.
+A total of 232/3,840 dogs (6.04%) were suspected of cardiac disease, of which 84 dogs (36.21%) were confirmed to have MMVD, accounting for 2.19% of all examined dogs.
+The most common clinical signs were dyspnea/pulmonary edema and cough, with increasing frequency from stage B1 to C. Cardiac murmur intensity increased with disease progression, with most dogs in stages B2 and C having murmurs ≥ grade III/VI.
+Echocardiographic variables of left-sided volume overload, including vertebral heart size (VHS), left atrium to aorta ratio (LA/Ao), left ventricular internal diameter in diastole (LVIDd), and systole (LVIDs), increased significantly across stages (p < 0.001), whereas fractional shortening showed no significant change (p = 0.575).
+NT-proBNP concentrations increased from 500 pg/mL (B1) to 953.8 ± 294.0 pg/mL (B2) and 2,131.8 ± 354.4 pg/mL (C).
+Treatment outcomes were favourable in stage B2 (98.18%) but markedly lower in stage C (43.48%).
+These findings highlight the importance of combined clinical, imaging, and biomarker evaluation for accurate staging, early detection, and improved management of MMVD in dogs

 Keywords